JosVoigt/PSEMolSim_GROUP_E/README.md

     cmake -DCMAKE_BUILD_TYPE={type} -DTIDY=on ..
 ```

-To disable file output via the C preprocessor disable the output flag:
+To disable file output via the C preprocessor disable the output flag (or compile with -D NO_OUT_FILE):
 ```bash
     cmake -DCMAKE_BUILD_TYPE={type} -DOUTPUT=off ..
 ```